Cluedo: Discover the Secrets: Reception

 Kate Summerscale considered the "Englishness and datedness" of the original game to be an intrinsic part of its appeal, and felt that the contemporary details would become soon dated.
 She noted that elements of Cluedo had become cultural reference points, and found the original game to have "a nostalgic aura, blurrily reminiscent of creepy old houses and buried family secrets".

 Journalist Cole Moreton compared the release of Discover the Secrets to the New Coke debacle in 1985 and suggested it was only a matter of time before Hasbro would make the correction.
 In the meantime, he suggested that one should "borrow granny's.
 Far better to die in England than Blingland".

 Robert Colvile of The Telegraph questioned Hasbro's stated rationale in "that the game should reflect 21st-century society — but do its makers really imagine that the faux-Edwardiana of the original, in which the vicar and the doctor and the local spinster gathered at the manor, was an accurate reflection of late-1940s society?"
 He suggests that the appeal of Cluedo games was "not that they reflect the real world, but that they take you away from it".

 Grab & Go

 Though Hasbro no longer sells "Discover the Secrets", a variation of the game still exists in their Grab & Go travel series.
-Notably, it plays identically to standard classic rules but visually continues to use the new Discover the Secrets room layout, and 3 of the new weapons (poison, dumbbell, and pistol) as part of the standard 6, as well as retaining other design artwork.
+It plays identically to standard classic rules but visually continues to use the new Discover the Secrets room layout, and three of the new weapons (poison, dumbbell, and pistol) as part of the standard six, as well as retaining other design artwork.
 However, the Intrigue cards are no longer a part of the game.